Last Updated: April 30, 2015

 from many different treatment options:

-Rao.
-"The treatment aims to improve anal sphincter function,
+incontinence, according to Rao.
+"The treatment aims to improve anal

-particularly the voluntary ability to squeeze and maintain the
+sphincter function, particularly the voluntary ability to squeeze

-squeeze," he says.
-According to Rao, biofeedback training helps
+and maintain the squeeze," he says.
+According to Rao, biofeedback

-use of an inserted probe that measures sphincter contraction and
+through the use of an inserted probe that measures sphincter

-muscle pressure, information that is relayed to the patient.
+contraction and muscle pressure, information that is relayed to the

 - Anti-diarrheal drugsthat prevent watery stools, such as